5. Visualization

 The image is re-rendered after each change to the buttons, text fields or settings dialogs, and when there are many atoms to render and high quality images with anti-aliasing are requested, re-rendering may take several seconds.
 Some time consuming rendering steps are multi-threaded, but there is no GPU acceleration.

-5.1.4.
+5.1.5.
 Global image settings

 While some persistent default settings for the image output can be configured in the “Snapshot Image” tab of the Preferences dialog, more fine-grained configuration is possible by opening the “Global image settings” dialog.
-However, settings not stored by the preference are reset when the image viewer window is close.
+However, settings not stored by the preferences are reset when the image viewer window is closed.
 This dialog is opened by pressing the “Global” button in the settings panel or by using the Alt-L keyboard shortcut.
 The settings in this dialog correspond to options of the LAMMPS dump image and dump_modify commands.

 boxaxes global